 The Heart of Illinois Low Incidence Association (HILIA) was formed to promote, establish and maintain a continuum of comprehensive services for children with low incidence disabilities of hearing impairment and visual impairment.
 HILIA exists in collaboration between Bloomington School District #87, Livingston County Special Services Unit, Tri-County Special Education Association, McLean County Unit 5 School District, Illinois State University Laboratory Schools, and the Regional Office of Education.
 HILIA serves students with hearing and visual impairments in nearly thirty school districts within DeWitt, Livingston, Logan, and McLean counties.
 The unique needs of these students are met through the continuum of services offered in the district’s programs or at the Laboratory Schools.

 HILIA Programming in Home School Districts

-Educators with expertise in the areas of assistive technology, hearing, and vision provide guidance/resources for educators working with students with low incidence disabilities.
-Consultative services include (but are not limited to) problem solving, equipment troubleshooting, team meetings and IEP meetings.
-Consultations are not to exceed ten times annually.
+Educators with expertise in the areas of hearing, and vision provide guidance/resources for educators working with students with low-incidence disabilities.
+Services include (but are not limited to) problem solving, equipment troubleshooting, team meetings, and IEP meetings.

-Educators with expertise in the areas of vision and hearing will work directly with students to provide specialized instruction.
-Direct instruction includes (but is not limited to) instruction in the areas of access technology, advocacy, and other areas created by the lack of incidental learning that typically occurs through hearing or vision.
+Educators with expertise in the areas of vision and hearing will also work directly with students to provide specialized instruction.
+Instruction includes (but is not limited to) instruction in the areas of access technology, advocacy, and other areas created by the lack of incidental learning that typically occurs through hearing or vision.
 Frequent communication and collaboration with the classroom teacher, special education teacher, and support staff will occur to ensure the specialized instruction and accommodations are benefiting the student within the classroom.
-Direct services will occur bi-weekly or weekly.
 In addition, HILIA can facilitate access to an educational audiologist and certified orientation mobility specialist.

 HILIA Programming in the Laboratory Schools